robyftp/Tree/README.md

-## What do you call a fly without wings?
-A walk.
+## What did one plate say to the other plate?
+Dinner is on me!